paulo-zacarias/currency-converter/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+End-to-end tests run within [Docker](https://www.docker.com/) containers.
+Run `docker compose up` to build the containers, tests will run automatically and results printed out to the console.
+Note that when running docker compose, the application is equally available at `http://localhost:4200/`.

 ## Further help